loveleif/LinkedList/README.md

 LinkedList
 ==========

-A very basic double linked list implemented in C++ as part of a programming course.
+A very basic C++ implementation of a double linked list that I made as an assignment in a programming course.